-Despite working out for the Canadian Football League team Saskatchewan Roughriders this summer, he hasn’t played in a game since he suited up for the Allen Wranglers of the Indoor Football League in 2012.
+Despite working out for the Canadian Football League team Saskatchewan Roughriders in 2018, he hasn’t played in a game since he suited up for the Allen Wranglers of the Indoor Football League in 2012.
 You have to go all the way back to 2010 since he posted any NFL statistics when he played for the Bengals alongside Chad Ochocinco.

-But what if Owens still played in the NFL?
+But what if the HOF inductee still played in the NFL?
 Better yet, would he kneel during the national anthem like former 49ers quarterback turned activist Colin Kaepernick once did?
 Of course he would.

 Owens even had some remarks about President Donald Trump, too.

-“I’m with Kap,” Owens told SI.
+“I’m with Kap,” the former NFL star told SI.
 “The President does a real good job deflecting what the real issues are.
 You have owners stepping in, basically siding with the President.
 Some [players] feel betrayed.”

-Chances are, especially in the social media era, this would certainly created even more controversy because that is Owen’s impact and legacy just as much as his touchdowns.
+Chances are, especially in the social media era, this would certainly created even more controversy because that is the Hall of Famer’s impact and legacy just as much as his touchdowns in the NFC playoffs.

 This post was originally published on November 29, 2018.